whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 `MongoDB`_ definitely encourages developers to think outside of the relational database box and create some clever query optimization's that allow `MongoDB`_ to operate at its peak performance.
 This includes finding ways to reduce table scans, discovering the right index for the job, and using some lesser known optimization's like the `$or`_ logical query operator to do what I have been calling ``Cascading Multi-Clause Queries``.

 Multi-clause queries are done by way of the `$or`_ logical query operator.
-When using `$or`_ on a query `cursor.explain()`_ returns a bit of extra information in the form of `cursor.explain().clauses`_ which is an ordered list of the sort of output you would expect from `cursor.explain()`_ for each clause of the query.
+When using `$or`_ on a query `cursor.explain()`_ returns a bit of extra information in the form of `cursor.explain().clauses`_ which is an ordered list of query plans that will be executed.

-``Cascading`` refers to organizing each step of a multi-clause query so that certain index regions and table scans are processed in a specific order.
-Usage of the `cursor.limit()`_ method allows for the query to exit without processing all the clauses if the limit size is reached.
-Ideally each clause would have an index associated with it.
+``Cascading`` refers to the application level preference of a multi-clause query so that certain index regions and table scans are processed in a specific order.
+Furthermore, the application can choose to use the `cursor.limit()`_ method that allows multi-clause queries to exit early without processing all the clauses if the limit is reached.
+What a wonderful optimization for large data sets.

 Here is a 2 clause query from the official `MongoDB documentation <http://docs.mongodb.org/manual/reference/operator/query/or/#op._S_or>`_ where ``price`` is part of the first query clause and ``sale`` is part of the second while ``qty`` further filters the results of each: